Last updated on November 5th, 2020 at 10:12 am

-Grevy Zebras were named after a french President Jules Grevy by a zoologist Jean Emile.
+These endangered animals were named after a french President Jules Grevy by a zoologist Jean Emile.

 The Endangered Grevy Zebras are taller, broader, have a white belly as you can see in the image below.
 The muzzle is brown as opposed to the plains zebra which are dark, the Grevy has round ears and the stripes are thinner.

 Over the past three generations (30 years) there was a population reduction of 54 per cent from an estimated population of 5,800 in the 1980s.
 The population of Grevy’s today is about 2,800.

 Hunting is the primary cause of the decline of Grevy’s zebras.
 They are primarily hunted for their striking skins, but will occasionally be killed for food.

-3. Lesser Kudu
+5. Lesser Kudu